GenRecal: Generation after Recalibration from Large to Small Vision-Language Models

-Large-scale VLMs such as NVLM-72B~\cite{nvlm2024}, Qwen2-VL-72B~\cite{wang2024qwen2vl}, and InternVL2.5-78B~\cite{chen2024expanding} have closely reached the performances of GPT-4V~\cite{gptsyscard} and Claude-3.5 Sonnet~\cite{claude3series2024} since the evolution of VLMs (see Appendix~\ref{app:C}), but they are imposing a significant computational burden in real-world applications such as on-device processing.
-Hence, it is necessary to develop small VLMs for embedded on the light devices and fast inference, and this demand has led to the emergence of two types of distillation approaches.
-First one is constructing visual instruction tuning datasets~\cite{li2024llava, gu2024infinity, zhang2024beyond, li2024cvlm, chen2023can, hu2024mplug, wang2024enhancing, Sujet-Finance-QA-Vision-100k} from large-scale VLMs and training small VLMs with those curated datasets.
-This dataset includes image's question-answer pairs generated from GPT-4V or human review.
-Second one is conducting distillation of feature representation.
-LLaVA-MoD~\cite{shu2024llava} conducts logits-based distillation on mixture of expert (MoE)~\cite{shazeer2017, riquelme2021scaling} architectures, while using DPO~\cite{rafailov2024direct} with positive or negative preference responses.
-LLaVA-KD~\cite{cai2024llava} also uses logits-based distillation but presents three-stage training process where trainable parameters are different for each stage to effectively warm-up and distill the knowledge.
-Align-KD~\cite{feng2024align} distills both vision encoder features and decoder logits, while encouraging the student VLMs' first decoder layer's attention map to resemble that of the large VLM.
-MoVE-KD~\cite{cao2025move} employs multiple vision encoders to large VLMs and utilize mixture of LoRA~\cite{hu2021lora} to small VLM.
-It distills visual information of large VLMs by using visual attention map.
+Large-scale VLMs such as NVLM-72B~\cite{nvlm2024}, Qwen2-VL-72B~\cite{wang2024qwen2vl}, and InternVL2.5-78B~\cite{chen2024expanding} have recently approached the performance of GPT-4V~\cite{gptsyscard} and Claude-3.5 Sonnet~\cite{claude3series2024} (see \appref{app:C} for the evolution of VLMs).
+However, they impose a significant computational burden in real-world applications, such as on-device processing.
+Hence, it is necessary to develop small VLMs for deployment on lightweight devices, and this demand has led to two types of distillation approaches.
+The first constructs visual instruction tuning datasets~\cite{li2024llava, gu2024infinity, zhang2024beyond, li2024cvlm, chen2023can, hu2024mplug, wang2024enhancing, Sujet-Finance-QA-Vision-100k} from large-scale VLMs and trains small VLMs on these curated datasets.
+The second performs feature distillation: LLaVA-MoD~\cite{shu2024llava} conducts logit-based distillation on a mixture-of-experts (MoE)~\cite{shazeer2017, riquelme2021scaling} architecture.
+LLaVA-KD~\cite{cai2024llava} also uses logit-based distillation but adopts a three-stage training process in which the trainable parameters differ at each stage to effectively warm up and distill the knowledge.
+Align-KD~\cite{feng2024align} distills both vision-encoder features and decoder logits, while encouraging the student VLM's first decoder layer's attention map to resemble that of the large VLM.
+MoVE-KD~\cite{cao2025move} employs multiple vision encoders for the large VLM and applies a mixture of LoRA~\cite{hu2021lora} to the small VLM, distilling visual information through visual attention maps.